Erdnaxela3/ero-2025/README.md

 If you see the animation skipping roads, it's normal because the path visits this road more than once, it will be colored on its last visit

-## How to get the result
+## User Stories

 For a case study in a pre-defined location with specific parameters, follow this steps :

-    1. You have to get the *.p for the location
-    2. Run the interface and load the location
-    3. Click on Plow Area (number and type of vehicle doesn't matter ) 3.1 Once the .p file has been generated, you can close the interface, no need to see the path
-    4. Go to the repository of the case study
+    1. Go to the repository of the desired case study For example : cd src/outremont/ cd src/le-plateau-mont-royal/ cd src/rivière-des-prairies-pointe-aux-trembles/ cd src/saint-léonard/ cd src/verdun/
+    2. Follow the instruction in the according section for your desired result:
+        - What path should my N vehicles take?
+        - Should I upgrade my fleet to T2 vehicles?
+        - How many vehicles should i buy?

+# What path should my N vehicles take?

+You have N=40 T1 vehicles for example.
+What path should they take each?

+    python outremont_plow.py --report 40 T1

-       For example :
+For T2 vehicles
-        cd src/outremont/

-    5. Now, it's time to generate the study case

-        5.1 Type this command to have directly the result with default value budget : 1000 Time : 2 Vehicle (range max vehicle) : 20

-            make

-        5.1.1 If you wish to specify parameters the variable BUDGET TIME VEHICLE can help you :

-            make BUDGET=10000 TIME=2 VEHICLE=30

-        Here we want a case study with 10000 budget, 2 time and max range 30 vehicle
+    python outremont_plow.py --report 40 T2

+If you already ran the command you can speed it by adding the --load option.
+(It uses the pickle file with the solutions saved)

+    python outremont_plow.py --report 20 T1 --load

+The command generated a report in JSON format.
+The report contains the path that each vehicle should take, from start to finish.

+# Should I upgrade my fleet to T2 vehicles? / keep T1 / downgrade to T1

+You have N=40 T1 vehicles for example.
+My time constraint is 3 hours and budget is 10000$ Should i upgrade them to T2?
+If not specified, default time will be 2 hours and budget 1000$.

+    python outremont_plow.py --upgrade 40 --time 3 --budget 10000

+A message will be printed suggesting upgrading or not.
+Two reports will also be generated so you can compare the two options.
+You can use the same --load option to speed up the process if the *.p files have been generated.

+# How many vehicles should i buy?

+For example, you have a budget of 10000$, a time constraint of 3 hours, you are willing to buy up to 30 vehicles.
+If not specified, default time will be 2 hours, default budget 1000$, default number of vehicle 20.

+    python outremont_plow.py --optimal --time 3 --budget 10000 --vehicle 30

-A graph will pop up and will show you the best option of this case.
-You could also the find the result in .png in the directory.
+A chart will pop up and will show you the best option for this case.
+You could also find the result in .png format.
+You can use the same --load option to speed up the process if the *.p files have been generated.

-*WARNING*: Careful about the parameters, the more you ask, the longer it takes
+*WARNING*: Be careful about the parameters, the more vehicles you ask, the longer it takes

-## Support

-paul.guan@epita.fr

-alexandre.weng@epita.fr

-william.ye@epita.fr

-lalariniaina-prisca.ramanantoanina@epita.fr

 ## Authors and acknowledgment
-Paul GUAN
+Paul GUAN <paul.guan@epita.fr>

-Lalariniaina Prisca RAMANANTIANINA
+Lalariniaina Prisca RAMANANTIANINA <lalariniaina-prisca.ramanantoanina@epita.fr>

-Alexandre WENG
+Alexandre WENG <alexandre.weng@epita.fr>

-William YE
+William YE <william.ye@epita.fr>

 ## License
 PRIVATE